krishang118/Flappy-Bird-RL-Trainer/README.md

-# Flappy Bird Q-Learning Trainer
+# Flappy Bird Q-Learning (RL) Trainer

-A Q-learning based training implementation for the  Flappy Bird gane, built using Python and Pygame.
+A Q-learning based training implementation for the Flappy Bird gane, built using Pygame.
 The agent learns to play Flappy Bird through a trial-and-error-based reinforcement learning (Q-Learning) approach, improving its performance over time.

 ## Requirements